Marwwin/google_calendar_fetcher/README.md

     sortorder: "ascending",
     singleEvents: "true",
   },
-  port: 3000,
-  hostname: "127.0.0.1", // optional value will default to DEFAULT_HOSTNAME
 };
 ```

-A default hostname can also be defined inside server.js
+If no endpoint is specified the endpoint will default to the name, if the name contain spaces they will be converted into underscores